StefanScherer/chat-example/README.md

 This is a simple [Node.js](http://nodejs.org) chat example based on [socket.io](http://socket.io).
 This uses Basic Auth for a small test where to retrieve the username in socket.io.

 The users are stored in `data/users.htpasswd`.
+Look for user names ther

-Don't use this code in production as it has many security flaws!
+**Don't use this code in production as it has many security flaws!**

 ## Chat server
 Start the chat server with